 Aberdeen is a medium-sized city located in the state of South Dakota.
-With a population of 28,102 people and seven constituent neighborhoods, Aberdeen is the third largest community in South Dakota.
+With a population of 28,324 people and six constituent neighborhoods, Aberdeen is the third largest community in South Dakota.

-The percentage of people in Aberdeen who are college-educated is somewhat higher than the average US community of 21.84%: 26.53% of adults in Aberdeen have at least a bachelor's degree.
+The education level of Aberdeen citizens is substantially higher than the typical US community, as 32.89% of adults in Aberdeen have at least a bachelor's degree.

+Aberdeen is a somewhat ethnically-diverse city.
 The people who call Aberdeen home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Aberdeen residents report their race to be White, followed by Native American.
-Important ancestries of people in Aberdeen include Norwegian, Irish, Russian, and English.
+The greatest number of Aberdeen residents report their race to be White, followed by Asian.
+Important ancestries of people in Aberdeen include German, Norwegian, Irish, English, and Russian.

 The most common language spoken in Aberdeen is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and Other Asian languages.